Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 `node-red-contrib-odbcmj` provides two nodes:

 * **`odbc config`**: A configuration node for defining your connection string and managing your connection parameters.
-* **`odbc`**: A node for running queries with or without parameters passed using Mustache syntax, a parameter array, or a parameter object.
+* **`odbc`**: A node for running queries with or without parameters.

 ### `odbc config`

 A configuration node that manages connections in an `odbc.pool` object.
 [Can take any configuration property recognized by `odbc.pool()`](https://www.npmjs.com/package/odbc#constructor-odbcpoolconnectionstring).
 The connection pool will initialize the first time an `odbc` node receives an input message.

 #### Properties

 * (**required**) **`connectionString`**: <`string`>

     An ODBC connection string that defines your DSN and/or connection string options.
  Check your ODBC driver documentation for more information about valid connection strings.

     Example:
     ```